ankured182/ankured182.github.io/README.md

 Hi my name is Ankur Debnath .
+I am from Bangladesh.
 I have experience in building web & mobile apps , with emphasis on performance,scalability & Security.
 I have more than 10 years of experience in developing software solutions,especially in the Microsoft platform.